japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveFunctions.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

-`apply` takes a link:spark-sql-LogicalPlan.adoc[logical plan] and transforms each expression (for every logical operator found in the query plan) as follows:
+`apply` takes a spark-sql-LogicalPlan.md[logical plan] and transforms each expression (for every logical operator found in the query plan) as follows:

-* For link:spark-sql-Expression-UnresolvedAttribute.adoc[UnresolvedAttributes] with link:spark-sql-Expression-UnresolvedAttribute.adoc#name[names] as `grouping__id`, `apply` creates a link:spark-sql-Expression-Alias.adoc#creating-instance[Alias] (with a `GroupingID` child expression and `grouping__id` name).
+* For spark-sql-Expression-UnresolvedAttribute.md[UnresolvedAttributes] with spark-sql-Expression-UnresolvedAttribute.md#name[names] as `grouping__id`, `apply` creates a spark-sql-Expression-Alias.md#creating-instance[Alias] (with a `GroupingID` child expression and `grouping__id` name).
 +
 That case seems mostly for compatibility with Hive as `grouping__id` attribute name is used by Hive.

-* For link:spark-sql-Expression-UnresolvedGenerator.adoc[UnresolvedGenerators], `apply` requests the link:spark-sql-Analyzer.adoc#catalog[SessionCatalog] to link:spark-sql-SessionCatalog.adoc#lookupFunction[find a Generator function by name].
+* For spark-sql-Expression-UnresolvedGenerator.md[UnresolvedGenerators], `apply` requests the spark-sql-Analyzer.md#catalog[SessionCatalog] to spark-sql-SessionCatalog.md#lookupFunction[find a Generator function by name].
 +
 If some other non-generator function is found for the name, `apply` fails the analysis phase by reporting an `AnalysisException`:
 +